Foreign Trade Zones

 New capital investment by companies that might otherwise have located in foreign countries is another important advantage.
 This new investment activity spurs development of support industries.

-The four foreign trade zones in North Carolina are:
+The six foreign trade zones serving North Carolina are:

 • Zone #214 – This zone includes the Port of Wilmington, Port of Morehead City and the NC Global TransPark.
-Zone #214 is administered by the North Carolina Department of Transportation.
+Zone #214 is administered by the North Carolina Department of Transportation (NCDOT).
+The administrator for this zone is Emily Jones Wiley.